Join us for our 65th Anniversary Event!

 • Assist your school or community with organizing after school activities for youth.

-Congratulations, you have taken the most important step in prevention and that is to become an informed parent.
-The safety of your child is a priority and protecting them from the harms of alcohol and other drugs is crucial.
-Parenting is not always easy and educating our youth will arm them with the tools necessary for them to make healthier and safer decisions.
+Congratulations, you have taken the most important step in substance use disorder prevention your family by becoming an informed parent.
+The safety of your child is a priority, and protecting them from the harms of alcohol and other drugs is crucial.
+Parenting is not always easy, and educating our youth through substance abuse prevention youth programs can give them the tools needed to make healthier, safer choices.

 • Talk to your children on the facts and dangers of drugs and how to make healthy decisions.
 Your words and actions matter.